-Pudding* is four.
+Pudding* is five.
 He was diagnosed with MPS II on July 1st 2015, after a history of development delay, particularly language.
 He loves eating, football, running in the opposite direction to everyone else, and watching ‘Sarah and Duck’ on TV.

-Big brother, Twiglet*, is six and in Year 1 at school.
-This is not a good thing, as they are only allowed to play outside at break time, and have to spend time doing actual learning.
+Big brother, T*, is seven and in Year 3 at school.
 He loves playing with Lego and superheroes.
 Even better is playing with Lego superheroes.
 And best of all is Lego superhero computer games!

 Hubby works in a computer software company, and in the evenings winds down by drawing.
 He is currently plugging away at a graphic novel idea that has been germinating for a while.